daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ```

 The above code actually has an error in it :scream:
 `item.prio` does not exists.
-Types could have saved as but how?
+Types could have saved us here, but how?

 First let's import the type
 ```js